LM-15/falltest/README.md

   * Counting separately multiple formats cataloged on the same instance record (maybe by unique instances and unique holdings formats?)
   * Information tracked possibly through holdings records notes?: previous bindings, copy notes, dedications, inscriptions, left by decedents?
   * When fields available?:
+    * When the holdings discover suppress field becomes available, add it to the WHERE hardcoded filters and update the query commenting.
     * country of publication (source record)
     * geographic area code (source record)
     * is open access (source record?)